 - Operates, mounts/dismounts, zeros, and engages targets using night vision sight.

 - Operates and maintains communications equipment and operates in a radio net.

-- Operates in a NBC contaminated area.
+- Operates in an NBC contaminated area.

 - Constructs field expedient firing aids for infantry weapons.

-- Performs as a member of a fire team during a movement to contact, reconnaissance, and security, an attack, defense, situational training exercises and all infantry dismounted battle drills.
+- Performs as a member of a fire team during a movement to contact, reconnaissance, and security, an attack, defense, situational training exercises, and all infantry dismounted battle drills.

 - Processes prisoners of war and captured documents.

 - Leads an infantry team in combat operations, providing tactical and technical guidance to subordinates and professional support to both superiors and subordinates in the accomplishment of their duties.

 - Evaluates terrain and selects weapon emplacement.